mortonl/zebra-label-generator/PROMPT_ENGINEERING.md

   PrintDensity.DPI_203; // 8 dots per mm
 - Parameterized tests are preferred and DisplayNames are required on classes, scenarios and tests
 - group multiple assertions in tests with assertAll to get all the failures in the result
 - ideally builder methods would be static imported but due to a compilation and annotation processing order issue with javac we cannot

+Generate Javadocs that:
+- include references to other classes
+- usage examples when relevant etc.
+- NOTE: when a value isn't provided the library will not include any value in the zpl command, this is because providing a value would prevent the effective use of default commands. so the default values aren't actually included in the output command but are important to note as the printer will use that value or the value from the last relevant default command.
+- insteadOf withContent users should make use of withPlainTextContent(String contents) or withHexadecimalContent(String contents) as these shortcut the construction the relevant Field instance with the correct data and settings
+- If the overriding method's behavior is identical to the base method (including parameter meanings, return values, and exceptions), then no additional JavaDoc is needed.
+The @Override annotation is sufficient, however document differences while avoiding redundant documentation by using inheritDoc if the overriding method:
+  - Has different/additional behavior
+  - Has stronger/weaker constraints
+  - Has covariant return types
+  - Has different exception conditions
+  - Has specific implementation details that are important for users
+- fulfils this spec: